 Thrombolytic agents break down the thrombus or clot itself.

-This means, that when a thrombolytic agent encounters a clot, it starts its breakdown by directly acting on the clot, resulting in breakdown of thrombus.
+This means, that when a thrombolytic agent encounters a clot, it starts its breakdown by directly acting on the clot.
+This results in breakdown of thrombus.

-When heparin is administered into the blood vessel, for example, it clears and breaks down any clot that comes along its way, working as a thrombolytic agent.
+When heparin is administered into the blood vessel, for example, it clears and breaks down any clot that comes along its way.
+Hence working as a thrombolytic agent.

 Note: theoretically heparin is only anticoagulant, however it works as an indirect thrombolytic agent too.